-Student must complete all Clinical Examinations (including the Clinical Practical Exam, Clinic Entry Exam, Objective Structured Clinical Examination, and CLPR Practical Exams) on the dates determined by the Division Director of Clinical Education.
+Students must complete all Clinical Examinations (including the Clinical Practical Exam, Clinic Entry Exam, Objective Structured Clinical Examination, and CLPR Practical Exams) on the dates determined by the Division Director of Clinical Education.
 These are non-negotiable dates and times.
-Students who are unable to sit for the exam at the regularly schedule time will sit for the exam at the next offering (see Clinical Exam Calendar for dates and additional information).
+Students granted an excused absence by the course instructor for the original scheduled date/time of the exam will be offered the opportunity to take the exam on the scheduled make-up exam date.
+See the Clinical Exam Calendar (p.
+54) for dates and additional information.
+Students who are provided an excused absence for the OSCE exam will be allowed to sit for the missed attempt at the next offering.
+No additional dates for make-up exams will be provided.